 script

-Emergency Services Management and Leadership
+Emergency Services Management & Leadership

 A fireman holding a red helmet